hazeez/datasciencia/content/blog/post-1.md

 ---
-title: "How To Use Checklists To Improve Your UX"
+title: "How To Use Checklists For An Awesome Blog - Post 1"
 date: 2019-10-29T10:07:47+06:00
 draft: false

 # post thumb
-image: "images/featured-post/post-1.jpg"
+image: "images/post/juan-davila-P8PlK2nGwqA-unsplash.jpg"

 # meta description
 description: "this is meta description"

 # taxonomies
 categories:
-  - "Android And Gmaing"
+  - "Android And Gaming"
 tags:
   - "Photos"
   - "Game"